Skip to content

 Kirkjufell is an iconic mountain in Iceland.
 It was described in Game of Thrones as “A mountain shaped like an arrowhead”.
 It always attracts photographers and nature enthusiasts to visit it.

 The mountain is only 463 metres.
-Although the hike up takes around 1.5 hours, one way, it is very challenging and has been confirmed fatal for inexperienced hikers in the past.
+Although the hike up takes around 1.5 hours, one way or another, it is very challenging and has been confirmed fatal for inexperienced hikers in the past.

 From one unique angle, the mountain is triangular-shaped.
 However, looking at it from the nearby Grundarfjörður town, it is considerably more comprehensive, with more of a trapezium shape.

-The most famous spot to photograph is by the side of the road, featuring its iconic triangular shape and where a small waterfall called Kirkjufellsfoss drips down facing the hillside.
-This waterfall is the ideal foreground, with Kirkjufell casually filling in the background.
+The most famous spot to photograph is by the side of the road, featuring its iconic triangular shape and where a small waterfall called Kirkjufellsfoss drips down, facing the hillside.
+This waterfall is the ideal foreground, with Kirkjufell casually filling the background.

-This location, and all other locations on Snæfellsnes peninsula, is common all year round, when it’s shielded with snow and contains dancing auroras overhead, or when it’s coated in green and soaked in the Midnight Sun in the summertime.
+This location, and all other locations on Snæfellsnes peninsula, is common all year round when it’s shielded with snow and contains dancing auroras overhead or coated in green and soaked in the Midnight Sun in the summertime.

 • Arnarstapi & Gatklettur

 Arnarstapi is a small settlement beside the pyramid-shaped mountain Stapafell.
-Arnarstapi used to be a significant trading post with a much larger population.
-Now it only contains very few houses, an information centre and a small port for small boats.
+It used to be a significant trading post with a much larger population, but now it only contains a few houses, an information centre, and a small port for small boats.
 In addition, it features a sculpture of Bárður Snæfellsás.

-Arnarstapi has exquisite seaside views and interesting rocks in the sea surf and is surrounded by an enormous lava field.
-A colony of Arctic Tern lives in the tiny hamlet.
-Also, You can enjoy a stroll along the seashore and explore the lava formations and the rich birdlife.
+Arnarstapi has exquisite seaside views, interesting rocks in the sea surf, and is surrounded by an enormous lava field.
+A colony of Arctic Terns lives in the tiny hamlet.
+You can also enjoy a stroll along the seashore and explore the lava formations and rich birdlife.

 Gatklettur, or Hole Rock, is the most well-known rock formation in the area.
-The name is due to the giant hole through the rock, which looks astonishing in pictures as the waves crash through it.
-It is also more breathtaking in person as you can stare out to sea whilst listening to the quietness around.
+The name is due to the giant hole in the rock, which looks astonishing in pictures as the waves crash through it.
+It is also more breathtaking in person as you can stare out to sea while listening to the quietness.

 The cliffs and the seaside between Arnarstapi and the close hamlet Hellnar were declared a Natural Reserve in 1979 and are currently a part of Snæfellsjökull National Park.
 The stroll from Arnarstapi to Hellnar is around 30 minutes one way, and it is highly suggested.